Telefonica/cross-platform-actions/write-secret/README.md

 ## Component tests

 Component tests are executed in a real environment, using the GitHub Actions Runner.
-The action is executed in the workflow, and it creates a secret in this repository called `TEST_SECRET`.
+The action is executed in the workflow, and it:
+- Creates a secret in this repository called `TEST_SECRET`.
+Then, the test checks that the secret has been created.
+In addition, the test checks that the action returns the expected manifest.
+- Creates a secret in the environment `test` of this repository called `TEST_SECRET`.
 Then, the test checks that the secret has been created.
 In addition, the test checks that the action returns the expected manifest.

 ## Release